linode/apl-docs/docs/get-started/labs/build-images.md

 ---
-slug: lab-6
+slug: build-images
 title: Build images from application source
-sidebar_label: Build images
+sidebar_label: Build Images
 ---

 :::info
 Harbor needs to be activated for this lab.
 :::

-When your team is using Harbor for private image registries, you can build images from source using pre-configured Tekton pipelines using the [paketo](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) task or the [Kaniko](https://github.com/GoogleContainerTools/kaniko) task to build images from application source.
+When your team is using Harbor for private image registries, you can build images from source using pre-configured Tekton pipelines using the [paketo](https://buildpacks.io/docs/buildpack-author-guide/package-a-buildpack/) (used by Buildpacks mode) task or the [Kaniko](https://github.com/GoogleContainerTools/kaniko) task (used by the Docker mode) to build images from application source.

 ## Build the blue image

-1. In the left menu, click on `Builds`
+1. In the left menu, click on `Builds`.

-2. Click on `Create Build`
+2. Click on `Create Build`.

-3. Fill in the name `blue` for your build and a tag (default tag is latest)
+3. Fill in the name `blue` for your build and a tag (default tag is latest).

-4. Choose `Docker` and fill in the repo URL for the `blue` repo created in the previous lab
+4. Choose `Docker` and fill in the repo URL for the `blue` repo created in the previous lab.

-5. Click `Submit`
+5. Click `Submit`.

+6. Click `Deploy changes`.

-Otomi will now create a Tekton Pipeline and PipelineRun resource to build the image.
+APL will now create a Tekton Pipeline and PipelineRun resource to build the image.
 This will take around 15-20 seconds.
 Then the PipelineRun will start building the image.
 During this time the status will show `in progress`:

 ![build status](../../img/build-status.png)